 In fact, we're likely to see staff turnover levels rise in the next few years - and that can be costly for small firms.
 Chris Smith, consultant at Korn Ferry, says: "As conditions improve, dissatisfied workers pose a significant flight risk.
 Recognising and then meeting the needs of the workforce will be key to retaining talent in the next few years."

 But how do you motivate staff when money is still tight?
 Survey after survey shows that, actually, money isn't the biggest motivator.
 And while a bonus may provide a short-term boost, praise, recognition and career advancement are all far more powerful influencers in the long term.

-A McKinsey Quarterly survey backs this up.
-It found that three non-cash motivators - praise from immediate managers, attention from the top managers, and a chance to lead projects - were just as or more effective motivators than cash bonuses, a pay rise or stock options.
+Three non-cash motivators - praise from immediate managers, attention from the top managers, and a chance to lead projects - are just as or more effective motivators than cash bonuses, a pay rise or share options.

 Does money talk?

 "Money isn't everything.
 If someone hates their job then they are going to be unhappy whether they get £25,000 a year or whether their salary rises to £30,000," says Simon Jones, director of HR consultancy Ariadne Associates and author of the book Happy Working Relationships.
 "Having said that, staff pay has got to be right and fair."

 So if money is not the only factor for staff, why don't more firms focus on motivation and why are levels of staff satisfaction actually falling in many companies?